AnthonyAndroulakis/TuneTaskApps/README.md

 9) After the Melodic Perception Task finishes (no more tunes are being played), close out of the app.

 ##### Location of Data:
-The output is stored in the output folder in a txt file named participant#\_points.txt
+The output is stored in the output folder in a txt file named participant#\_points.csv
+This file contains the points and the response times.
 ##### Scoring (numbers separated by newlines):
 1 means "correct"
 0 means "incorrect"